← All States

 California Truck Idling Law

 California has the strictest rule in the west.
-No diesel truck over 10,000 pounds may idle its main engine more than 5 minutes anywhere (13 CCR 2485, CARB), and 2008-and-newer engines must shut down automatically at 5 minutes.
-The sleeper-berth break only covers pre-2008 engines.
+No diesel truck over 10,000 pounds may idle its main engine more than 5 minutes anywhere (13 CCR 2485, CARB).
+2008-and-newer engines must EITHER shut down automatically at 5 minutes OR carry a "Certified Clean Idle" label; only labeled trucks may idle beyond 5 minutes, and even then not within 100 feet of homes, schools, hotels, hospitals, or care facilities.
+The old sleeper-berth idling exemption expired January 1, 2008 for all trucks regardless of engine year, so a plain pre-2008 engine gets no berth idling break — plan on a Clean Idle engine or an APU.
 Fines start at $300, and the DMV can block your registration until you clear them.

 Statewide lawYes